 \section{Introduction}

 Hadronic and nuclear collisions at ultra-relativistic energies are the subject of intense research in the field of high-energy physics, as they enable the study of the fundamental constituents of matter and the forces that govern their interactions.
-The energy density achieved in the laboratory by colliding high-energy nucleus beams is sufficient to allow the confined hadronic matter to get transformed into a hot and dense state of quantum chromodynamics (QCD)~\cite{QCD1} matter where partons are no longer confined into hadrons, known as quark--gluon plasma (QGP)~\cite{QGP1,QGP2,QGP3,ALICEQCD}.
+The energy density achieved in the laboratory by colliding high-energy nucleus beams is sufficient to allow the confined hadronic matter to be transformed into a hot and dense state of quantum chromodynamics (QCD)~\cite{QCD1} matter where partons are no longer confined into hadrons, known as quark--gluon plasma (QGP)~\cite{QGP1,QGP2,QGP3,ALICEQCD}.
 Several experiments at RHIC and the LHC are being performed to study the physics of this strongly-interacting QCD matter.
 Various experimental signatures have been observed in heavy-ion (A--A) collisions in favor of the formation of the QGP medium.
-Jet quenching~\cite{jetquench1,jetquench2, JETquenchBurke}, which is particularly manifest as in-medium energy loss of energetic partons~\cite{JETSCAPEenergyloss,STARenergyloss,Wangenergyloss,Zappenergyloss}, is one of the most important signatures among them.
+Jet quenching~\cite{jetquench1,jetquench2, JETquenchBurke}, which particularly manifests as in-medium energy loss of energetic partons~\cite{JETSCAPEenergyloss,STARenergyloss,Wangenergyloss,Zappenergyloss}, is one of the most important signatures among them.

 Jets are cascades of energetic hadrons that result from the fragmentation of hard-scattered (i.e. produced in processes with large squared momentum transfer $Q^{\rm 2}$) quarks and gluons in high-energy collisions.
-In proton--proton (pp) collisions, measurements of jet production provide a testbench of perturbative calculations and help to study non-perturbative effects in QCD~\cite{ALICExsec1,ALICExsec2,ALICExsec3,ALICExsec4,ATLASxsec1}.
+In proton--proton (pp) collisions, measurements of jet production provide a test bench of perturbative calculations and help to study non-perturbative effects in QCD~\cite{ALICExsec1,ALICExsec2,ALICExsec3,ALICExsec4,ATLASxsec1}.
 In addition, measurements in pp collisions also provide the baseline for similar measurements in A--A collisions.
-Jet production is found to be suppressed, and jet properties are also modified with respect to those in pp collisions due to the presence of hot and dense QCD matter in A--A collisions.
-The phenomenon is known as jet quenching in heavy-ion collisions.
+The number of reconstructed jets is found to be suppressed, and jet properties are also modified with respect to those in pp collisions due to the presence of hot and dense QCD matter in A--A collisions.
+This phenomenon is known as jet quenching in heavy-ion collisions.
 In particular, highly energetic jets, while passing through the QGP medium, lose energy via elastic scatterings and medium-induced gluon radiations.